boldreports/bold-reports-docker/docs/environment-variable.md

 ## Environment variables for configuring `Branding` in backend

 The following environment variables are optional.
-If they are not provided, Bold BI will use the default configured values.
+If they are not provided, Bold Reports will use the default configured values.

 | Name               | Description    |
 | -------------      | -------------       |